 The hero cop will do it anyway.

-It's the policing issue, it's a morale issue.
+It's a morale issue.

-It's a uh it's a uh look, the communities want it now.
+Look, the communities want it now.

-I mean, he's he's having terrible problems.
+I mean, he's having terrible problems.

-Plus he made some comment on it's only in certain neighborhoods.
+Plus, he made some comment on it's only in certain neighborhoods.

-You're darn right Romans in certain neighborhoods.
+It's in certain neighborhoods.

-Because in the poor neighborhoods, it's in the black neighborhoods, and they're the people who are being slaughtered.
+And they're the people who are being slaughtered.

 And you're not doing a damn thing about it.

-All right, we're with the Rudy Giuliani.
+We're with the Rudy Giuliani.

 Co-hosting for sure.

-We're also gonna take your calls at 800, 941 7326 or 800 941 Sean.
+We're also going to take your calls at 800-941-7326 or 800-941, Sean.

-Also, I should say, if you want to follow us, you can do that at Rudy Giuliani or at J Seculo or ACLJ.org.
+Also, I should say, if you want to follow us, you can do that at Rudy Giuliani or at JSeculo or ACLJ.org.

-We'll talk to you more in just a moment.
+All right, we'll talk to you more in just a moment.

 Hey, welcome back to the Sean Hannity Show.